material-components/material-components-web/packages/mdc-ripple/README.md

 `element.matches(':active')`.
 However, this approach will _not_ work for custom components that the browser does not apply this pseudo-class to.

-If you want your component to work properly with keyboard events, you'll have to listen for both `keydown` and `keyup` and set some sort of state that the adapter can use to determine whether or not the surface is "active", e.g.
+If you want your component to work properly with keyboard events, you'll have to listen for both `keydown` and `keyup` and set some sort of state that the adapter can use to determine whether or not the surface is "active".

 ```js
 class MyComponent {